-Ford aspires to responsibly source all raw materials used within our vehicles globally.
+Ford aspires to source only raw materials that are responsibly produced

 With around 1,200 Tier 1 production suppliers providing vehicle parts comprised of nearly 1,000 different materials, we recognize the complexity of our supply chain; however, we remain committed to using materials that are sourced responsibly and are safe to use in our vehicles.